taunsquared/taunsquared.github.io/_posts/2018-02-28-VIRS-principles.md

 ### First and foremost, a VIRS is a teacher.

 As teachers, VIRSs do not seek violence even while preparing themselves to face it without fear.
-A VIRS constantly seeks to share knowledge and experience with other VIRSs, or anyone else who demonstrates a desire and commitment to learning.
+A VIRS constantly seeks to share knowledge and experience with other VIRSs, or anyone else who demonstrates a desire for and commitment to learning.

 ### Build your own tools.